ZupIT/beagle-docs/content/en/android/customization/view-client.md

 ```

-Above we implemented a very simple logic to `fetch` and `prefetch` that will store every fetch result in memory using a MutableMap `cachedResponses` using the request url as key, and search for a ResponseData in it every time `fetch` or `prefetch` is called.
-This is a very dumb implementation, because this cache would never expire, but the objective here is just to show how such feature could be implemented using the ViewClient.
+Above we have implemented a logic to `fetch` and `prefetch` that will store every fetch result in memory using a MutableMap called `cachedResponses`.
+It uses the *request url* as key, and search for a ``ResponseData`` in it every time `fetch` or `prefetch` is called.
+This is a simple implementation, since this cache would never expire, and the objective here is to show how this feature could be implemented using the ViewClient.